-System Goal System Objectives Agency Partners Partner Strategies Focus on Employers TVC Expand outreach programs to employers to assist veterans to find quality employment. involvement.
-TEA Involve business and industry in Texas Essential Knowledge and Skills review and programs of study.
+System Goal System Objectives Agency Partners Partner Strategies Focus on Employers Increase business and industry TVC TEA Expand outreach programs to employers to assist veterans to find quality employment.
+Involve business and industry in Texas Essential involvement.
+Knowledge and Skills review and programs of study.
 Expand licensure and industry certification.
 TWC TEA THECB TVC TDCJ Use third-party, industry-based certifications where relevant as an education or training outcome to connect graduate competencies to job skill requirements.
-TEA THECB Align career and technical education program content and outcomes with third-party, industry-based certifications.
-Engage in Partnerships Expand partnerships with system partners and TWC Improve rehabilitation employment outcomes by establishing additional partnerships with secondary and postsecondary entities, and employers. stakeholders to promote TWC Create greater access and effective services by promoting collaboration and regional planning. collaboration, joint planning, and enhanced participant outcomes.
-TWC THECB Increase access to, referral between, and outcomes of adult education programs and services.
+TEA THECB Align career and technical education program content and outcomes with third-party, industry- based certifications.
+Engage in Partnerships Expand partnerships with system partners and TWC Improve rehabilitation employment outcomes by establishing additional partnerships with secondary and postsecondary entities, and employers. stakeholders to promote TWC Create greater access and effective services by promoting collaboration and regional planning. collaboration, joint planning, and enhanced TWC THECB Increase access to, referral between, and outcomes of adult education programs and services. participant outcomes.
 TDCJ Establish and leverage regional employer partnerships to benefit students pre- and post-release.
-Align System Elements ements enhance services, programs, and Develop and implement programs of study in community and technical colleges and align with secondary programs of study. policies to facilitate effective and efficient transitions.
-Develop and implement policies TWC Enhance transition services for students and youth with disabilities to competitive integrated employment or postsecondary education and training and then to competitive integrated employment.
-THECB Ensure consistent credit transfer based on programs of study and common technical core curriculum. ensure portable and transferrable credit and credentials.
+Align System Elements Improve and enhance services, programs, and policies to facilitate effective and efficient transitions.
+TEA THECB Develop and implement programs of study in community and technical colleges and align with secondary programs of study.
+TWC Enhance transition services for students and youth with disabilities to competitive integrated employment or postsecondary education and training and then to competitive integrated employment.
+Develop and implement policies THECB Ensure consistent credit transfer based on programs of study and common technical core curriculum. and processes to ensure portable and transferrable credit and credentials.
 TJJD Expand career and technical education courses to provide additional opportunities for dual credit.
-Improve and Integrate Programs Employ enhanced or alternative program and service TJJD TWC Identify and implement new, relevant technology and service delivery options to expand program and service outcomes. delivery methods.
+Improve and Integrate Programs Employ enhanced or alternative TJJD TWC Identify and implement new, relevant technology and service delivery options to expand program and service outcomes. program and service delivery methods.
 TWC Increase competitive integrated employment outcomes by increasing awareness of vocational rehabilitation services and better serving underserved populations.
 TWC Enhance quality of and increase access to quality child care to support parents in obtaining and retaining employment.